tangjienan/wechat_clone/README.md

 - Automatically save chat histroy to local devices.

 - Offline message resend.
-Messages that are delivered to users when they are offline will be saved in the database and will be redelivered to the users once they are online.
+Messages delivered to users when they are offline will be saved in the database and will be redelivered to the users once they are online.

 - Used heartbeat message to keep websockets open.
 Once a device is idle for a long time, the websocket will be closed to save memory.